 Passages on the MCAT CARS Section

 The passages that you’ll encounter in the MCAT CARS section are based on humanities and social sciences.
 The passages cover fields such as literature, the arts, philosophy, religion, economics, history, political science, and more.
 However, it’s more important for you to consider how difficult the passage is to read and understand, rather than the exact topic that is covered.
+You will not need prior knowledge of the topic.
 Difficulty level is determined by the author’s language and writing style, and whether the passage is highly abstract or more concrete in terms of the ideas being presented.
 The author may present an argument, or may present someone else’s argument and discuss it.

 Questions on the MCAT CARS Section